 Do you ever look at your slow cooker longingly and wish you could make tonight’s dinner in it, but it’s not made for a crock-pot?
-Wouldn’t it be nice to be able to convert that recipe to work with your slow cooker?
+Wouldn’t it be nice if converting recipes for the slow cooker or crock-pot was easy?
+It is!
 You can adapt traditional recipes, and it’s fairly easy but there are a few things you need to know, and I’m here to tell you what they are.

 Add your vegetables in the last 15-30 minutes of cooking, especially if they are fresh vegetables.
 If you are using frozen vegetables, those should go in 30-45 minutes before the meal is ready.

 Pasta is best if added the last hour of cooking so you don’t get noodles that fall apart.
 You should also boil them for about 7 minutes before adding them.
 The alternative is to just cook the pasta separately and add to the finished slow cooker meal.

 If your recipe calls for dried beans, soak them first before adding them to the slow cooker.
 You will need to soak them until they are completely soft or they won’t cook properly.

 If your recipe calls for dairy products of any kind, including yogurt, milk, sour cream, cheese, etc. those need to be added during the last hour of cooking.
 You can substitute cans of condensed cream of soups for the dairy called for in recipes because they can handle a longer cooking time, whereas dairy cannot.